Jeunese/jeunese.github.io/docs/style-guide.md

 Headings help with scanning by breaking up a page into sections and signposting those sections.

--  Keep headings (headlines and subheadings), short, clear, and to the point.
+-  Keep headings (headlines and subheadings) short, clear, and to the point.
 -  Use action verbs whenever possible.
 -  Choose clarity over cleverness.
 -  Highlight the main point of your content to give the reader a good sense of what they’re about to read.